Get Involved !

 After a group’s second successful pickup, SCDOT installs highway signage with the name of the company or organization.
 The signs give volunteers pride in their efforts and advertise their organization’s commitment to the county’s beautification.

 Learn more about South Carolina litter pick-up programs at https://www.palmettopride.org/get-involved/pickup-programs/

 To become involved in Oconee County’s Adopt-A-Highway program click here.

 Important Safety Video

 Click on the picture for a 5-minute YouTube training video that demonstrates procedures for safety that all Adopt-A-Highway and Adopt-A-Spot volunteers should watch before they hit the roads to perform a clean up.

-KOBA, working in concert with the Oconee County Sheriff’s Department and the towns of Westminster, Seneca and Walhalla, has identified areas around the county of particular concern for litter blight.
-Such sites are included in KOBA’s new Adopt-A-Spot program, where citizens, community and civic organizations, and youth groups can join KOBA volunteer forces to clean up and beautify Oconee County.
-KOBA’s Adopt-A-Spot program works in cooperation with the premier Adopt-A-Highway program that has been in existence for many years.
-Send us an email.
+KOBA, working in concert with the Oconee County Sheriff’s Department and the towns of Westminster, Seneca and Walhalla, has identified areas around the county, such as city parks, parking lots, and ballfields, of particular concern for litter blight.
+Such sites are included in KOBA’s Adopt-A-Spot program, in which citizens, community organizations, and youth groups can join KOBA volunteer forces to clean and beautify Oconee County.
+KOBA’s Adopt-A-Spot program works in cooperation with the Adopt-A-Highway program that has been in existence since 1988.
+Send us an email to learn more.